stonish/lb-stack-setup/README.md

-# Tools to set up and build the code for Upgrade Hackaton at 7th LHCb Computing Workshop
+# Tools to set up and build the code for Upgrade Hackathon at 7th LHCb Computing Workshop

-This project contains a handful of tools and scripts that allow easy checkout and build of the baseline code for the upgrade targeted hackaton taking place at the 7th LHCb Computing Workshop.
+This project contains a handful of tools and scripts that allow easy checkout and build of the baseline code for the upgrade targeted hackathon taking place at the 7th LHCb Computing Workshop.

 ## Prerequisites